Friendly Bookmark: www.mass.gov/dta/retailers

 - Tattoo parlors

-- Adult bookstores, or adult paraphernalia stores, or pornographic performance establishments.
+- Adult book stores and adult paraphernalia establishments.

-The new law also made it unlawful to use or accept DTA cash assistance funds held on Electronic Benefit Transfer (EBT) cards or devices to purchase or sell the following services or products at all establishments:
+The new law also made it unlawful to use or accept DTA cash assistance funds held on Electronic Benefit Transfer (EBT) cards or devices to purchase or sell the following services or products at all establishments, unless otherwise specified:

 - Alcoholic Beverages